-Stocks have moved mostly higher in early trading on Wednesday, regaining some ground following the sell-off that was seen in the previous session.
-The major averages have climbed firmly into positive territory but only partly offset yesterday's steep losses.
+Stocks have moved mostly higher over the course of early trading on Thursday, adding to the strong gains posted in the previous session.
+The major averages have climbed firmly into positive territory, further offsetting the sell-off seen on Tuesday.

-Following the sell-off seen in the previous session, stocks may regain some ground in early trading on Wednesday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 17 points.
+Following the rally seen over the course of the previous session, stocks may see some further upside in early trading on Thursday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 105 points.

 A sampling of U.S. apparel retailers on Thursday reported mixed sales at established stores for the pivotal back-to-school shopping month of August.
 Consumers tightened their back-to-school budgets for traditional items like clothing while shifting their spending toward big, infrequent purchases such as new vehicles.
 Mall traffic was not quite as robust this season.

 The European Central Bank left its interest rates unchanged on Thursday as recent data suggest that economic recovery is continuing, albeit at a sluggish pace, while lower oil prices, stronger euro and the Chinese slowdown pose risks to the outlook.
 The Governing Council, led by ECB President Mario Draghi, kept the refinancing rate at a record low 0.05 percent, following the meeting in Frankfurt.